Dear New Grad Student,

 First of all, CONGRATULATIONS, and welcome to Tarleton State University!
 You made the right choice!
 Tarleton is a unique experience in that the professors and staff truly have your best interest in mind.
 I started my Tarleton journey in the fall of 2013 as a freshman.
 Time and time again, I have had professors go far out of their way to make sure that I got what I needed to succeed.

-I will soon be completing my first semester as a graduate student and wanted to share some helpful tips to hopefully smooth your transition, and ensure that you have as great of an experience here as I have.
+I recently graduated with my master’s degree, and wanted to share some helpful tips to hopefully smooth your transition, and ensure that you have as great of an experience here as I did.

 Get to Know Your Advisor: Even after advising, stay in contact with your advisor.
 Let them help you choose the best order of your classes.
 Some classes are only available in the fall or spring, so it is important that they see and approve your plan to ensure you aren’t caught off guard.